fcaliquaglia/thaao_data_availability/README.md

       accordingly.

 3. **Panel Type Selection:**
-   The user is asked if they would like to plot rolling, yearly, and cumulative panels:
+   The user is asked if they would like to plot rolling and cumulative panels:
-    - **Rolling Panels**: If selected, the user provides window size (in months) and lag (in months), which are used to set the `sw.time_window_c` and `sw.time_freq_c` values, respectively.
+    - **Rolling Panels**: If selected, the user provides window size (in months) and lag (in months), which are used to set the `sw.time_window_r` and `sw.time_freq_r` values, respectively.
-    - **Yearly Panels**: If selected, the user provides a start and end year for plotting yearly panels.
     - **Cumulative Panels**: If selected, the user provides a lag (in months) and a date range for cumulative panels.

 4. **Campaigns and Historical Events:**